Engwe X26 Review – 1,200-Watt Fat E-Bike

 Frame

-One thing that jumps out when observing the X26 is its massive size.
-Due to triple suspensions, dual batteries, and fat tires, the X26 is much heavier than other Engwe electric bikes.
+One thing that jumps out when observing the X26 and X24 is their massive size.
+Although the X20 looks a bit smaller, it’s also quite heavy.
+Due to triple suspensions, dual batteries, and fat tires, the X-series is much heavier than other Engwe electric bikes.

-The seat of the bike is very comfortable.
+Each bike has a very comfortable seat.
 At the rear, there is another saddle for a passenger.
 However, there are no footpegs.

-The bike has an external cable routing like all other Engwe bikes.
+The bikes have an external cable routing like all other Engwe bikes.
 It’s quite messy and doesn’t look neat.

-The handlebars and the seat of Engwe X26 are well adjustable.
-Although the bike has only one frame size, it is suitable for a wide variety of riders.
-However, it’s not suitable for small people.
+The handlebars and the seat of Engwe X-Series are well adjustable.
+Although the bikes have only one frame size, it is suitable for a wide variety of riders.
+However, it’s not suitable for very small people.

 Triple Suspensions

-The X26 has a triple suspension extending from its rear air shock, middle mechanical shock, and front hydraulic shock.
+All X-Series e-bikes (X26/X24/X20) have a triple suspension extending from their rear air shock, middle mechanical shock, and front hydraulic shock.

 However, these suspensions look much fancier than they really are.
 If you look at the rear suspension, it seems like it has a lot of travel like downhill bikes.
 Actually, it has just about an inch of travel.